A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Introduction

-Although the regularization methods are useful in high-dimensional data analysis, several limitations are noteworthy.
-For instance, the LASSO estimator is known to be biased.
-While the use of nonconcave penalties addresses the bias issue, the nonconvexity results in challenging computational issues in finding the optimal solution \citep{huang2018constructive}.
-Moreover, it is often difficult to select the optimal regularization parameter.
-Although variable selection methods via regularization have been developed recently, the best subset selection problem itself has not been investigated in high-dimensional SIMs.
-In this work, we fill the gap by extending the ABESS method of \cite{zhu2020polynomial}.
-Specifically, we propose a {\underline{rank}-based \underline{a}daptive \underline{be}st-\underline{s}ubset \underline{s}election} (RankABESS) algorithm, utilizing the idea of interactively exchanging relevant variables and irrelevant ones until convergence.
-We demonstrate the scalability of the algorithm by rigorously proving that the algorithm terminates in polynomial times with respect to the sample size and dimension with a high probability.
-To determine the support size, we adopt a generalized information criterion (GIC) and hence avoid the tuning procedure.
-Furthermore, we establish desirable statistical properties including the subset selection consistency for our algorithmic solution.
+{ The regularization methods are appealing and widely used in high-dimensional SIMs.
+However, to the best of our knowledge, direct methods for the best-subset selection have not been developed in this setting.
+As pointed out by \cite{Bertsimas_2020}, the $\ell_0$-constraint methods have been considered as a benchmark in high-dimensional statistics.
+In this work, inspired by the ABESS method of \cite{zhu2020polynomial}, we introduce a direct best-subset selection algorithm for high-dimensional SIMs with desirable statistical properties and provably polynomial time complexity.
+Specifically, we propose a {\underline{rank}-based \underline{a}daptive \underline{be}st-\underline{s}ubset \underline{s}election} (RankABESS)} algorithm, which iteratively exchanges relevant and irrelevant variables until convergence.
+We demonstrate the scalability of the algorithm by proving that it terminates in polynomial time with high probability, with respect to both sample size and dimensionality.
+To select the support size, we adopt a generalized information criterion (GIC), thereby avoiding the need for hyperparameter tuning.
+Furthermore, we establish desirable statistical guarantees for our algorithmic solution, including the subset selection consistency. }

 The rest of this paper is organized as follows.
 In Section~\ref{sec:pre}, we introduce the settings for SIMs.
 In Section~\ref{sec:method}, we propose a splicing algorithm, which we refer to as RankABESS, to estimate the index vector up to a constant.
 Theoretical results for both statistical and computational properties are presented in Section~\ref{sec:theory}.
 Section~\ref{sec:simulaiton} includes exhaustive numerical experiments to illustrate the empirical performance of RankABESS.
-Finally, we conclude with some remarks in Section~\ref{sec:discuss}.
-We provide some additional simulation results in Sections S1 as supplementary materials.
-Proofs of theoretical results are deferred to Section S2, also as supplementary materials.
+We provide some additional simulation results in Appendix~A. Proofs of theoretical results are deferred to Appendix~B.